MicrosoftDocs/PowerShell-Docs/dsc/metaConfig.md

 The Azure service can manage nodes on-premises in private datacenters, or in public clouds such as Azure and AWS.
-For private environments where servers cannot directly connect to the Internet, consider an HTTP proxy that is restricted to the Azure IP range (see [Azure Datacenter IP Ranges](https://www.microsoft.com/en-us/download/details.aspx?id=41653)).
+For private environments where servers cannot directly connect to the Internet, consider limiting outbound traffic to only the published Azure IP range (see [Azure Datacenter IP Ranges](https://www.microsoft.com/en-us/download/details.aspx?id=41653)).

 Features of the online service that are not currently available in the pull service on Windows Server include: